Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 So why?
 1) The E-TextEditor homepage mentions TextMate six times.
 2) A few people have converted TextMate's snippets to operate in other editors.
 3) There's even a 200 page book about TextMate on the market.
 4) If you've been floating around the various freenode Ruby and Rails related channels in the past couple of years, you'll have undoubtedly seen at least several Windows or Linux users drop by raving about TextMate and lamenting their inability to buy a Mac.
 Yet.. they've ended up actually buying a MacBook (or similar) after several months, and continue to rave about TextMate (Jamie van Dyke is one example that sticks in my mind).

-These points all demonstrate that TextMate has rapidly become a standard of its own in the text editor market, and it has undoubtedly help OS X become the de facto platform for Rails development.
-Apple has even acknowledged this and are including Rails with Leopard.
+These points all demonstrate that TextMate has rapidly become a standard of its own in the text editor market, and it has undoubtedly helped OS X become the de facto platform for Rails development.
+Apple has even acknowledged this and is including Rails with Leopard.
+In the same vein, w tych kasynach nie musisz odbywać weryfikacji KYC, appealing to users seeking privacy and convenience in their online gaming experiences.
 People from all platforms have seen TextMate and been captivated by it enough to the point that they lament the lack of its existence on their platform.
 This doesn't happen with many Mac-only apps, and from what I've read, Allan isn't particularly interested in developing non-OSX versions of the software, so the developers of copycat editors like E-TextEditor are not to blame.

 Apple tends to be very good at releasing products that people are afraid of copying too well.
 Even before iTunes was released on Windows, there was nothing as elegant and as usable.
 There's nothing quite as good as iMovie, Pages, or Aperture in their respective niches either (although Adobe is trying on the last one).
 Apple is a fierce defender of its trademarks, and with TextMate under the Apple wing, it could become an even bigger driver for the OS X platform since copycat behavior could be restricted.